Skip to content

 • Sample size.
 72 preseason RB1 picks across six seasons is a real sample but not a huge one.
 Confidence intervals on the bucket-level hit rates are wide; treat the 21% / 27% / 22% miss profiles as directional, not surgical.

 • Survivor bias on hits.
 The "all three stable features" hit rate of 60% is real, but the underlying back is also drafted at a higher cost.
-The expected fantasy points relative to ADP isn't always better — it's just safer.
+The expected fantasy points relative to ADP is not always better — it is just safer.

 • 2020 was a weird year.
 COVID protocols affected snap share data and we noted the year as an outlier in the model.
 Removing 2020 entirely shifts the hit rate by less than 2 percentage points, so the conclusions hold.